I82Much/animated-progressbar-ui/README.md

 =======================
 Original idea by Nick Dunn

-Author of the second branche: Daneel Reventelov
+Author of the second branch: Daneel Reventelov

 Description:
 ---------------------
  The *illusion bar* is a particular effect that gives only a graphic movement on the completed part of a progress bar and creates the *illusion* of real progress even if the bar remains steady.

- This is a **Human Computer Interface** technique to calm the user during long operation to give the impression that computer is not freezed and it makes something.
+ This is a **Human Computer Interface** technique to calm the user during long operation to give the impression that computer is not frozen  and it makes something.

  The original author, **Nick Dunn**, had create a gradient that gives the illusion effect, and the actual author, **Daneel Reventelov** (me), extends the effect with other customizable effects, shapes and colors and ans helpful testing Gui to help the user to choose right effect for his project

 > ### New Effects:
 >
- * Color bar (2 colors light and dark with gradient beetween each other) (customizable)
+ * Color bar (2 colors light and dark with gradient between each other) (customizable)
  * Multi Color bar (more couple of colors to have an iridescent gradient (customizable)
  * Rounded shape (customizable)
  * Shadows (customizable)

+---------------------
 Changelog:

----------------------
-> ### Version 0.8.1
+> ### Version 0.8.1.1
+>* UI additions:
+	+ Bar scroll direction
 >* Test GUI additions:
+	+ Bar scroll direction panel
+>* Other additions:
+	+ Changed Version mode (x.x.x.x = ver.main upgrade.add function.fix)

+> ### Version 0.8.0.1
+>* Test GUI additions:
 	+ EPL License tab
->* Othes additions:
+>* Other additions:
     + Java Web Start added to this readme (see below)
 >* Test GUI fix:
 	+ Text tab update and scroller